CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 ## Step 6: Export the encrypted files from the virtual Desktop

 Once the file is encrypted, only the CSC project manager can export them via the Data Gateway application or programmatically using the Airlock client.

 ### Option A: Export via data Gateway application

-1. Open the data Gateway application
+1. Open Data Gateway application

-3. Select Sd Connect, enter uesanemane a passowr.
-If you are CSC projectmanager, click on export
+2. Select SD Connect, enter user name and password.

-4.
+3. If you are CSC project manager, click on Export tab.

 ### Option B: Export programmatically via Airlock client